TobiLight/CRUD-APP/README.md

 # CRUD-APP

-> A basic crud app using NodeJS & Express
+> A basic crud app using NodeJS & Express. https://x-crud-app.herokuapp.com/api/welcome

 ### How to Install on your PC 💻